 My current set-up relies on an iPad Pro 12.9 and a late 2012 Mac Mini attached to two Asus LED LCDs.
 One is a 27" and the other 22".
 I started with an Apple bluetooth keyboard which is an excellent keyboard but replaced it with a Logitech K811 which I’ve had for a couple years.
 I think this is the best keyboard I’ve ever used.
 Bluetooth pairing between the Mini and iPad was super simple and switching between them as fast as hitting a single button.
 The keyboard backlight turns off automatically when not in use and turns on instantly when my fingers are placed on it.
 The slightly concave keys feel great and unlike the Apple keyboard (my previous favorite) this keyboard has backlighting.

-As for my most used apps, on the Mac: Pages, Affinity Designer, Affinity Photo, InDesign, Photoshop, Illustrator and Coda for design and coding.
-General purpose computing is accomplished with a variety of Apple apps: Numbers, Mail, Safari, iTunes, Calendar, Messages, and Photos.
-Slack for communications.
+As for my most used apps, on the Mac: Pages, Affinity Designer, Affinity Photo, and InDesign, for design work that can't be done on the iPad.
+General purpose computing is accomplished with a variety of Apple apps: Numbers, Mail, Safari, iTunes, Calendar, and Photos.
+Messages and Slack for communications.
 These days the Mac is mostly just used for InDesign and as my iTunes/Plex media server.

 The iPad Pro took over as my primary computer in June of 2017 when the 12.9" was updated.
 It's like the Air 2 only much faster and of course the larger screen.
-I've used two keyboards with it.
+I use several keyboards with it.
 Initially, the Apple Smart Keyboard which is fantastic but which lacks backlighting and media playback control.
-I now use the Brydge keyboard primarily.
+I also use the Brydge keyboard.
 It allows for the iPad to be used very much like a MacBook Pro but with two huge benefits.
-It runs iOS and it can be easily lifted from the keyboard and used as a tablet.
+Of course it runs iOS and it can be easily lifted from the keyboard and used as a tablet.
 No Mac laptop can do either of those.
 I also use the above mentionend Logitech keyboard when I want to have the iPad raised at a higher level.
 This works well for extended periods of typing so that I'm not looking down.

-My iPad Air 2*, my main apps are Safari, Reeder, Coda, Workflow, Transmit, Messages, Slack, Numbers, Reminders, Notes, Kindle and iBooks.
+Other apps that see daily use are Safari, Reeder, Workflow, Messages, Slack, Numbers, Reminders, and Notes.
 As an amateur astronomer SkySafari gets alot of use along with Numbers for recording observations with the iPad that are later transfered to FileMaker Pro on the Mac.

-For entertainment I use an Apple TV that get 3+ gig of video/music content from my 2012 MacMini which does double duty as my iTunes/Plex server.
+For entertainment I use an Apple TV that gets 3+ gig of video/music content from my 2012 MacMini.
 Media is stored on an WD My Book 4 TB drive.